 Working Bikes has occupied various locations in our 20 year history.
 We were in the basement of a six flat in Pilsen, above a muffler shop in University Village, in a warehouse in Garfield Park, in a field on Goose Island, in a warehouse on Goose Island and finally at our present location.
 We moved into the brick warehouse at 2434 S Western in 2007, and have owned the property since 2019.
 With origins dating back to the late 1800s, the Working Bikes warehouse has been home to the Speed Changing Pulley Company, the Murphy Chair Company, the Thorkildsen-Mather Borax and Boric Acid Company, and even a Mexican imports/piñata store.

 We are proud to call the warehouse home, and want to make sure it will be around for another 20 years of Working Bikes!
-Make a contribution to the Founder’s Facilities Fund to help support capital projects around the Working Bikes warehouse, including installing solar panels, tucking-pointing, and a community mural!
+Make a contribution to the Founder’s Facilities Fund to help support capital projects around the Working Bikes warehouse.
+Thanks to the amazing support to the FFF, in 2020 Working Bikes was able to tuck-point the brick facade of the warehouse, make some needed updates to the roof, and install solar panels!